-Based on this assessment, 40.6 percent (47,836) of Ohio's kindergarten students were Demonstrating Readiness, meaning they entered kindergarten with sufficient skills, knowledge and abilities to engage with kindergarten-level instruction.
-An additional 36.3 percent (42,756) of these children were Approaching Readiness and needed supports to be able to engage with kindergarten-level instruction.
-As many as 23.1 percent (27,279) of children were Emerging in Readiness, meaning they needed significant support to engage in kindergarten-level instruction.
+Based on this assessment, 41.5 percent (48,968) of Ohio's kindergarten students were Demonstrating Readiness, meaning they entered kindergarten with sufficient skills, knowledge and abilities to engage with kindergarten-level instruction.
+An additional 36.2 percent (42,725) of these children were Approaching Readiness and needed supports to be able to engage with kindergarten-level instruction.
+As many as 22.4 percent (26,420) of children were Emerging in Readiness, meaning they needed significant support to engage in kindergarten-level instruction.

-Among the 117,871 kindergarten students in Ohio in fall 2016 who took the complete Kindergarten Readiness Assessment, the subgroups that were most likely to demonstrate readiness to engage with kindergarten-level instruction include girls, and white non-Hispanic children.
+Among the 118,113 kindergarten students in Ohio in fall 2017 who took the complete Kindergarten Readiness Assessment, the subgroups most likely to demonstrate readiness to engage with kindergarten-level instruction included girls and white non-Hispanic children.
 Children with disabilities were more likely to score in the emerging readiness category overall, as compared to their typical counterparts.
 The same is true of children with limited English proficiency as compared to their English proficient counterpart.
 Children in families with higher incomes demonstrated readiness at higher levels than their economically disadvantaged peers overall.

-Results for each public-school district and community school in Ohio area are available here and include overall readiness scores, as well as the four sub-areas of Language and Literacy, Social Foundations, Mathematics, and Physical Development and Well-Being.
+Results for each public school district and community school in Ohio are available here and include overall readiness scores, as well as the four sub-areas of Language and Literacy, Social Foundations, Mathematics, and Physical Development and Well-Being.

-The results of the state's third administration of the KRA tell a story of growth and improvement.
+The results of the state's fourth administration of the KRA tell a story of growth and improvement.
 There are economic and demographic differences in how prepared students are to engage in kindergarten-level instruction at the start of their academic careers.
-If teachers know what children's relative strengths and needed supports are, it will increase the likelihood of every child succeeding in his early years of school.
-The information provided across the essential domains of school readiness provides a picture of each student for his or her teacher that he or she can use to best support each child.
-The information that the Kindergarten Readiness Assessment provides, tells us that we are on our way to ensuring supports are in place so that every Ohio child will enjoy and succeed in school.
+If teachers know what children's relative strengths and needed supports are, it will increase the likelihood of every child succeeding in the early years of school.
+The information provided across the essential domains of school readiness provides a picture of each student for his or her teacher that can be used to best support each child.
+The information the Kindergarten Readiness Assessment provides tells us we are on our way to ensuring supports are in place so that every Ohio child will enjoy and succeed in school.